Icon for gfsd IntelliJ IDEA

 }

 While it’s not rocket science, it can certainly take a bit of time to write the above code for every class being tested.
-It would be great to save & spend all that time on building actual functionality, right?
-That’s exactly what Symflower is for!
-We used Symflower to generate the test code above (e.g. the test for the BookController class) – all it took was a single click in our editor.
+Instead of manually typing code, we used Symflower to generate the test code above (e.g. the test for the BookController class).
+All it took was a single click in our editor.

-Integrated into your IDE, Symflower can generate test templates with mocks right where you do your coding without disrupting your workflow.
-And with the new code lens feature, it really only takes one click – see how it works in action:
+Symflower is integrated into your IDE so it can generate test templates with mocks right where you do your coding without disrupting your workflow:

 | 2024-03-06